AyrtonIseri/Change-Log-API/README.md

 ## Final notes

+Note that all dates are registered and fetched in the UTC timezone.
+As such, it may not respond with the datetime you were expecting (even though the timestamp is precisely the same).
+So, please don't get upset!
+It is just a matter of different timezones!

 This project works perfectly fine with API development tools such as postman, if you wish to.
 Just register the [API URL](https://change-log-api.herokuapp.com/) and you are good to go!

 Lastly, This project was tested against most cases I could think of.
 If you find anything that went overlooked, please let me know or hit me with a PR :)